Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Introduction

 \section{Introduction}

-In the last decade, the analysis of the structure of characters' social networks has become actively applied to the analysis of religious~\cite{Massey2016,Massey2019}, mythological~\cite{Choi2007,Carron2012,Carron2013,Carron2013a,Kenna2016,Holovatch2016a,Sarkanych2016,Yose2016,Yose2018,ZhitomirskyGeffet2018,Miranda2018}, and literary texts~\cite{Stiller2003,Holovatch2007,Labatut2019,Hopp2020,GesseyJones2020}.
-For example, the social network analysis of the biblical Moses~\cite{Massey2016}, the social networks presented in four canonical Gospels and the \emph{Acts of the Apostles}~\cite{Massey2019}, the social networks of ancient Greek and Roman myths~\cite{Choi2007} and classical poems~\cite{Miranda2018}, the social connections of the \emph{Poem of Ossian}~\cite{Yose2016}, the social networks of Rabbinic literature~\cite{ZhitomirskyGeffet2018}, the social networks of Old English epic poems~\cite{Kenna2016}, the social networks of Russian bylinas~\cite{Sarkanych2016}, the social networks of Shakespeare's plays~\cite{Stiller2003}, the social network of \emph{A Song of Ice and Fire}~\cite{GesseyJones2020}.
-Social network analysis has indicated authorial emphasis in the biblical Moses~\cite{Massey2016}.
+In the last decade, analysis of the structure of characters' networks has been actively applied to religious~\cite{Massey2016,Massey2019}, mythological~\cite{Choi2007,Carron2012,Carron2013,Carron2013a,Kenna2016,Holovatch2016a,Sarkanych2016,Yose2016,Yose2018,ZhitomirskyGeffet2018,Miranda2018}, literary texts~\cite{Stiller2003,Holovatch2007,Labatut2019,Hopp2020,GesseyJones2020,Fischer2021,Rahul2021}, and graphic novels~\cite{Labatut2022}.
+For example, social network analyses of the some characters of the \emph{Old Testament}~\cite{Massey2016,Dekker2018}, of the four canonical Gospels and the \emph{Acts of the Apostles}~\cite{Massey2019}, of ancient Greek and Roman myths~\cite{Choi2007} and of classical poems~\cite{Miranda2018}, of the \emph{Poems of Ossian}~\cite{Yose2016}, of Rabbinic literature~\cite{ZhitomirskyGeffet2018}, of Old English epic poems~\cite{Kenna2016}, of bylinas~\cite{Sarkanych2016,Sarkanych2022}, of Shakespeare's plays~\cite{Stiller2003,Masias2016}, of \emph{A Song of Ice and Fire}~\cite{GesseyJones2020}, and classical Russian literature~\cite{Fischer2021}.
+The character networks of biographical, legendary and fictional texts have been studied in search for marks of genre differentiation~\cite{Holanda2019}.
+The analysis of such networks in the \emph{Pentateuch} showed that real social networks correspond only to the connections in the \emph{Book of Genesis}, while apparent social connections in the other books demonstrate properties that are not typical of actual social networks.
 The analysis recovered the close relationship between the three synoptic Gospels, but \emph{The Gospel of John} is recovered as an outgroup, reflecting its divergent nature~\cite{Massey2019}.
-The historicity of the events described in the \emph{Iliad} and the \emph{Odyssey} has been confirmed~\cite{Miranda2018}.
-It is confirmed that Ossian is not the author of the works attributed to him~\cite{Yose2016}. \emph{Beowulf} has been confirmed to be realistic with the exception of the protagonist, what is confirmed by independent historical studies~\cite{Kenna2016}.
-Noticeable, the realistic structure of social connections in \emph{A Song of Ice and Fire}, which, presumably, is one of the reasons for its high popularity~\cite{GesseyJones2020}.
-Besides, computer analysis of the novel by M.~A.~Bulgakov \emph{Master and Margarita} was also carried out~\cite{Progulova2011,Smirnov2019}.
-Authors have shown that the degree distributions of all analyzable networks are described by the distribution of q-type, also have calculated an entropy of the network.
-Since a complete network analysis of this novel has not been carried out in previous studies, the purpose of this study is precisely a complete network analysis.
+The historicity of the events described in the \emph{Iliad} and \emph{Odyssey} found additional confirmation in the results of the analysis of the structure of the social networks referenced into these works~\cite{Miranda2018}.
+Network analysis has provided further evidence that Ossian may not be the author of the works attributed to him~\cite{Yose2016}. \emph{Beowulf} has been confirmed to be realistic with the exception of the protagonist, as is reinforced by independent historical studies~\cite{Kenna2016}.
+A structure of social connections close to those of the real world was discovered in \emph{A Song of Ice and Fire}, which, presumably, is one of the reasons for its significant popularity~\cite{GesseyJones2020}.